Jan Dejnožka Home Page

 “Russell’s Robust Sense of Reality.”
 Grazer Philosophische Studien 32, 155-64, 1988, appearing by kind permission of the editor.
-Stylistic editing for the Web, December 6, 2005.
-The paper, Butchvarov’s response and my rejoinder, and Stewart Umphrey’s response and my rejoinder to Umphrey, were read at the Bertrand Russell Society meeting at the Eastern Division Meeting of the American Philosophical Association on December 28, 1987 in New York City.
+The paper, Butchvarov’s response and my rejoinder, and Stewart Umphrey’s response and my rejoinder, were read at the Bertrand Russell Society meeting at the Eastern Division Meeting of the American Philosophical Association on December 28, 1987 in New York City.
 All five papers appear in GPS 32.
-The paper is also an early version of chapter 4 of my ontology book.

 “Frege on Identity.”
 International Studies in Philosophy 13, 31-41, 1981, appearing by kind permission of the editor.
-The paper is an early version of chapter 2, section 1 of my ontology book.
+Philosophy of language.

 Law papers / Právní práce